 - Support the efforts of regional entrepreneurs, including encouragement of the growing maker space community

 - Collaborate with County elected officials to provide infrastructure for economic vitality of the region

-District 6 is diverse: Its V-shape boundaries range from downtown and Old Town, in the heart of Wichita, all the way north to the city limits.
+District 6 is diverse.
+Its V-shape boundaries range from downtown and Old Town, in the heart of Wichita, all the way north to the city limits.
 It is home to some of the oldest and newest neighborhoods in the city, as well as a variety of cultural traditions and businesses of every size.

 My experience working with neighborhood associations, the District 6 Advisory Board, Downtown Wichita, the Old Town Association and the Wichita Board of Park Commissioners has given me a true appreciation for the depth, scope and variety of issues that people in this district face.

 Regardless of where you live, you deserve to have your voice heard.
 I have been an advocate for thriving neighborhoods through involvement in the following:

 - Advocate for neighborhoods on issues of concern to them